laidbackvalen/laidbackvalen/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

+<p>I am an experienced Android Developer with a passion for crafting robust and user-friendly mobile applications.</p>

 <h3>Education Qualification: </h3>
 <p>👨‍🎓 Graduate with a Bachelor's and Master's degree in Computer Applications, as well as an MBA specializing in Information Technology</p>